Geffers/Geffers.github.io/index.md

 shut down those services again.

 I recently had a Pi 1 (Original Chinese example), it runs headless and offers various server functions, trying to get Xsane to offer scanning over the network needed a Desktop to simplify setup.
-I Pi 1 running a desktop, perfectly adequate for what I needed then shut down Desktop GUI and the VNC server.
+A Pi 1 running a desktop, perfectly adequate for what I needed then shut down Desktop GUI and the VNC server.

 ### What do I use my Pi for?

+- Pi-Hole (ad blocker)
-- Web Server
+- Web Server (Apache2)
-- Media Server
+- Media Server (MiniDLNA)
 - Xsane scanner server
 - Mumble VOIP server
 - Kodi
 - TVHeadend client and server (enable TV to stream via ethernet, saves extension antenna cable)
-- ADS-B receiver for aircraft tracking
+- ADS-B receiver for aircraft tracking - Feeds Flightaware, FlightRadar24 and ADSBExchange

 **More to follow**